Gian Giacomo Poldi Pezzoli

 THE APARTMENT: AN AVANT-GARDE MODEL

-In 1846, Gian Giacomo Poldi Pezzoli started the refurbishing of his apartment in the family palace.
-He entrusted the project to two most appreciated artists-decorators Luigi Scrosati (1815-1869) and Giuseppe Bertini (1825-1898).
-On the first floor, there was a series of rooms, each one inspired to a style of the past.
-The staircase and the bedroom were in a neo-Baroque style; the Black Room was inspired to “an Early Renaissance style”, the Dante Study to a “14th century style”.
+In 1846, Gian Giacomo Poldi Pezzoli started the refurbishment of his apartment in the family palace.
+He entrusted the project to two of the most appreciated artists-decorators: Luigi Scrosati (1815-1869) and Giuseppe Bertini (1825-1898).
+On the first floor, there was a series of rooms, each one inspired by a style of the past.
+The staircase and the bedroom were in a neo-Baroque style; the Black Room was inspired by “an Early Renaissance style”, the Dante Study by a “14th century style”.
 At the time, the revival of past styles and techniques (historicism) was highly appreciated.
 The rooms became the perfect spaces to host paintings, furniture and applied arts.